 Roslyn Farrington founded All About Community (AAC) in 2005 with the mission of building beloved community through personal, professional and community transformation.
 AAC assists organizations in administrative strengthening, outreach and community building.
 Roslyn currently serves as faculty member in Portland State University’s Women’s Studies Department.
 She served as the Executive Director of the Oregon Commission for Women from 2000-2005.
 Roslyn holds a Master’s Degree in Education and has over 20 years of professional experience working with all levels of government, non-profit agency staff, the State Legislature and boards and commissions.
 Roslyn is a seasoned teacher and trainer and has worked with students in settings ranging from high school to university to business.
 Roslyn’s mission, based on the philosophy of Dr. Martin Luther King, Jr., is to build Beloved Community—a community based on unconditional love where all people have a voice.

-Jill Ginsberg is the founding physician partner of the North by Northeast Community Health Center.
+Dr. Jill Ginsberg is Medical Director and the founding physician partner of the North by Northeast Community Health Center.
 She and Pastor Mary Overstreet met in November 2005 and opened the clinic doors in August of 2006.
 She has been active in the pursuit of social justice for many years, including working with the Portland Jobs with Justice Workers’ Rights Board and serving on the Board of Directors and as Social Action chair of Congregation Beth Israel in Portland.
 From 2001-2007 she served on the Commission of Social Action of Reform Judaism, which helps set public policy for the Reform movement’s 900 congregations.
-Jill’s experience in helping start a free medical clinic for Spanish-speaking residents of Forks, WA, and her commitment to community engagement have been invaluable in her work with North by Northeast Community Health Center.
+Dr. Ginsberg’s experience in helping start a free medical clinic for Spanish-speaking residents of Forks, WA, and her commitment to community engagement have been invaluable in her work with North by Northeast Community Health Center.
 Her educational background includes undergraduate studies at Barnard College, medical training at the University of California San Francisco and a Masters in Public Health from the University of California Berkeley.
-Jill has lived in Northeast Portland with her family since 1994.
-She has been a family physician with Northwest Permanente since 1994 and since 2008 serves as Physician Lead for Community Care.
+Dr. Ginsberg has lived in Northeast Portland with her family since 1994.
+She was a family physician with Northwest Permanente from 1994-2012.
+In August of 2012 Dr. Ginsberg was elected to the Health Share of Oregon Board of Directors as the Primary Care Physician Representative.
+In addition to her volunteer work at North by Northeast, Dr. Ginsberg volunteers with Outside In’s Project Erase tattoo removal program.

 Dr. Ralph Prows is the Chief Medical Officer of The Regence Group, a non-profit health company serving over 2 million members in the northwest and over half a million members in Oregon.
 Dr. Prows joined Regence in September 2004 and is responsible for clinical direction and coordination of health care services to all lines of business and products offered by Regence.
 Dr. Prows brings more than 30 years experience to North by Northeast’s board as a practicing physician and health care executive.
 He practiced internal medicine in San Antonio, taught internal medicine at the University of Massachusetts where he also served as medical director for a large health plan, was the chief executive officer of the Corvallis Clinic, the largest private multi-specialty clinic in the mid-Willamette Valley, and served as chairman and president of the Corvallis Area Chamber of Commerce and the Northwest Physicians Association in Linn and Benton Counties.
 He presently serves as past president and vice chair of the Board for the Oregon Health Care Quality Corporation and volunteers as a physician at North by Northeast in addition to serving on our board.
 Dr. Prows earned his medical degree from Tulane University School of Medicine and completed his residency in internal medicine at Oschner Foundation Hospital in New Orleans.
 He is board certified by the American Board of Internal Medicine and American Board of Utilization Review and Quality Assurance and has current state medical licenses in Massachusetts and Oregon.